Team3256/FRC_Video_Streaming/docs/install.md

 If you see the test tones on your PC, that means that the videotestsrc is successfully being streamed from the Raspberry Pi to your Windows PC!

-Now, the ultimate test: outputting your camera feed over the network.
-Insert your camera into the USB port, and then run the below command on your Pi:
+Now, insert your camera into the USB port, and then run the following command on your Pi:

     gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,width=640,height=480,framerate=30/1 ! videoconvert ! x264enc tune=zerolatency ! video/x-h264,profile=high ! mpegtsmux ! tcpserversink host=((INSERT YOUR IP ADDRESS HERE)) port=5000